slimdevops/slim-containers/examples/cursed-2/README.md

 # The Clues
 ## Clue 1: Beware Secrets in Production: They May Come Posed In Unusual Places
-Arise, minions, you must get UP  \n
+Arise, minions, you must get UP
-And when you do, your secrets could be shared \n
+And when you do, your secrets could be shared
-If the hosts can manage a solution, \n
+If the hosts can manage a solution,
 Their secrets are ours fair and square.

 ## Clue 2: To Pass This Test, You Must Check Your Sources